^

 Who to contact?

-Drug therapy for rhythm and conduction disorders
+Drug treatment of rhythm and conduction disorders

 Direct cardioversion-defibrillation